ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 Apparently, the test coverage needs to be enlarged.

-The _3_ can be addressed if test case can be written more often in a easier way.
+1. The _3_ can be addressed if test case can be written more often in an easier way.

-After separating the *Mac OS*'s platform-dependent code into a standalone crate, the platform-dependent tests can be easily implemented without considering other platforms so _4_ can be solved.
+2. After separating the *Mac OS*'s platform-dependent code into a standalone *Rust crate*, the platform-dependent tests can be easily implemented without considering other platforms so _4_ can be solved.

-To address _5_, it needs to find a way to simulate the device operations.
+3. To address _5_, it needs to find a way to simulate the device operations.

-The _2_ might indicate some data-racing issues.
+4. The _2_ might indicate some data-racing issues.
 Our library manages threads inside itself.
-The output and input I/O threads will be created when the audio starts playing.
+The input and output I/O threads will be created when the audio starts playing.
 The task threads would be created when the device is switching, plugging, and unplugging.
 Writing multi-thread tests is helpful to hunt the potential data-racing issues and again the APIs to simulate device operations are really necessary.

-The _1_ may be caused by calling APIs in a wrong time or those problems only happen on specific hardwares.
+1. The _1_ may be caused by calling APIs in a wrong time or those problems only happen on specific hardwares.
 By separating a large library API into several smaller APIs, with propery unit tests and logs, can help us narrow down the scope of the causes.